wluoo/weather_sales_analysis/README.md

 ![Architecture Diagram](images/weather_sales_architecture.png)

 ### Weather Data Collection
-- Weather information is retrieved for each sales date by executing the [extract_historical_weather_data.py](scripts/extract_historical_weather_data.py), which calls the [OpenWeather Daily Aggregation API](https://openweathermap.org/api/one-call-3#history_daily_aggregation)
+- Weather information is retrieved for each sales date by executing the [extract_historical_weather_data.py](scripts/extract_historical_weather_data.py), which calls the [OpenWeather Weather data for timestamp API](https://openweathermap.org/api/one-call-3#:~:text=a%20local%20language.-,Weather%20data%20for%20timestamp,-To%20learn%20about)
-- Data includes metrics such as temperature, humidity, and wind speed.
+- Data includes metrics such as temperature, humidity, wind speed and description.
 - Separate CSV files are generated for Melbourne and Sydney to ensure location-specific granularity and easier downstream data partitioning.

 ### Storage in Google Cloud Storage (GCS)